This tutorial discusses how to interpret regression model outputs in Dataiku.

 Interpreting Regression Models’ Outputs¶

-In this post we will go through metrics given when you use a regression model in DSS and how to interpret them in terms of business application.
+In this post we will go through metrics given when you use a regression model in Dataiku and how to interpret them in terms of business application.

-Upload the Boston Housing dataset in DSS, open an analysis on the dataset and create a first prediction model with the price as target feature.
-DSS will automatically train two models on the dataset and display them in a list.
+Upload the Boston Housing dataset in Dataiku, open an analysis on the dataset and create a first prediction model with the price as target feature.
+Dataiku will automatically train two models on the dataset and display them in a list.

-When you ask DSS to train a model, it begins by splitting your dataset into train and test sets.
+When you ask Dataiku to train a model, it begins by splitting your dataset into train and test sets.
 Click on a model in the list and select the training information tab: